pazz/alot/docs/source/faq.rst

     Rebuilding an interface from scratch using `friendly and extensible tools <http://www.python.org/>`_ seemed easier and more promising.

+    Update: see `mutt-kz <https://github.com/karelzak/mutt-kz>` for a fork of mutt..

 2. What's with the snotty name?

     It's not meant to be presumptuous.
 I like the dichotomy; I like to picture the look on